Yandex Cloud

 3. Wait for the operation to complete.

-2. Make sure the data from the source Managed Service for MySQL® cluster has been moved to the Managed Service for ClickHouse® database:
+2. Verify that the data has been transferred from the source Managed Service for MySQL® cluster to the Managed Service for ClickHouse® database:

 SELECT * FROM <ClickHouse®_database_name>.x_tab